log0div0/testo/README.md

 And it doesn’t matter whether you’re testing a XAML-app, Qt-app, Electron-app, a web page or even a console application.
 You just click on the virtual machine’s screen and you don’t really care about the app’s internal design.

-As you can guess this test scenario can be automated.
+As you can guess, this test scenario can be automated.
 Hypervisor API can be used to create virtual machines and to control keyboard/mouse input.
-Artificial neural networks can be used to detect whether some text (or UI element) is represented on the screen of the virtual machine and if so, where exactly it is located.
+Artificial neural networks can be used to detect whether some text (or UI element) is present on the screen of the virtual machine and if so, where exactly it is located.
 If we combine a hypervisor API and nueral networks together, and add a simple language for writing down test scenarios we get Testo framework.

 For example, the test scenario described above can be written as follows: